TurboGears/tg2/docs/main/FormBasics.rst

 ===================================

-The first thing to say about TurboGears form handling is that we turn form submision values in to Controller params, and allow you to do whatever you want for form generation/submission in the templates.
+The first thing to say about TurboGears form handling is that we turn form submission values in to Controller params, and allow you to do whatever you want for form generation/submission in the templates.

 So, you can always handle forms without using any of these tools, forms can be coded up in your templates, and the values can be processed in your controller.

-But creating forms, processing form results, and handling form errors is one of the most common activites TG2 provides several tools to help you make forms with complex javascript enabled features quickly and easily, and to make handling validation errors, and requesting updated information from your users easy.
+But creating forms, processing form results, and handling form errors is one of the most common activities TG2 provides several tools to help you make forms with complex javascript enabled features quickly and easily, and to make handling validation errors, and requesting updated information from your users easy.